dphilipov/mosquito-react-app/README.md

 Routing is done client-side via the React Router.
 The website uses a mix of class and functional components, the Context API, controlled forms and does styling via CSS components.

+Architecturally, components are split into folders, containing the relevant logic, styling and assets.
+Services related to Authentication, Fetching data and Notifications are kept separate and imported and invoked when necessary.

 # Getting Started

 Clone the repo and run `npm install` to install all dependencies.